MultiverseLearningProducts/swe-learning-plans/src/python.md

 3. Unit Testing in Python

    - [ ] Install the [pytests](https://docs.pytest.org/en/7.3.x/) unit testing library
-   - [ ] Go back to the mini-project you made for the last section and create some tests for functions you you wrote.
+   - [ ] Go back to the mini-project you made from the last section and create some tests for functions you you wrote.
    - [ ] Use a TDD approach to create some functions by writing the tests ***before*** creating the functions.
       - E.g. Write tests for a function to return the largest element of an array before writing the function itself.